Our Standalone solution

 Cloud communications

-In a Terminal API integration using cloud communications, your POS system communicates with the payment terminal over the internet.
-To make a payment, you send a Terminal API payment request to the Adyen payments platform.
-This request is forwarded to the terminal.
-The shopper then completes the transaction on the terminal.
-You receive the result of the payment synchronously or asynchronously, depending on how you choose to build your integration.
+With a Terminal API integration using cloud communications, your POS system communicates with the terminal over the internet.
+To make a payment, you send your Terminal API requests to an endpoint on the Adyen payments platform.
+This request is forwarded to the terminal, for the shopper to complete the transaction.
+You can choose whether you want to receive the result of the payments synchronously or asynchronously.

 Choosing between cloud and local